Three months into 2021 and Q1 has already come and gone! CRAZY.

 My Fourth Property

 This is an 80-unit apartment complex in Louisville that I invested in passively through a company called Holdfolio.
-Unfortunately, things haven't gone as smooth as expected in this deal and Holdfolio is not hitting their underwritten timelines.
+Unfortunately, things haven't gone as smooth as expected in this deal and Holdfolio is not hitting their underwritten timelines and budgets.
 It was acquired for $2.25 million and we're investing another $1 million into it as a group.

-This is a completely passive investment for me as I'm a Limited Partner and amazingly, we were paid out a distribution (albeit small) in December for Q4 of 2019 for the first time!
+This is a completely passive investment for me as a Limited Partner and amazingly, we were paid out a distribution (albeit small) for Q4 of 2019 and Q4 of 2020 (also, very minuscule).

-The positive news is that occupancy has increased from 50% at acquisition to 100% now!
-59 of the 80 units have been completely renovated with 21 to go.
-As a Limited Partner in this deal, there isn't much I can do except be patient and trust my partners to get this property turned around and cash-flowing.
+As a Limited Partner in this deal, there isn't much I can do except be patient and trust my partners to get this property turned around and continue to cash-flow.
 This was my first tip-toe into the larger multifamily world and although it's been challenging, it's been an eye-opening learning experience.

 My Fifth Property

-This is a 164-unit apartment complex in Phoenix that a group of partners and I purchased.
-It was acquired for $19.75 million and we're investing an additional $2.5 million into it over the next 24 months.
-Investor distributions are expected June of 2020.
+This is a 164-unit apartment complex in Phoenix that I invested in passively.
+It was acquired for $19.75 million and we're investing an additional $2.5 million into it.

 My Sixth Property

-This is an 94-unit apartment complex in Phoenix that a group of partners and I purchased and closed on at the end of November.
-It was acquired for $10.3 million and we're investing another $3 million into it over the next 24 months.
+This is an 94-unit apartment complex in Phoenix that a group of partners and I purchased and closed on at the end of November 2019.
+It was acquired for $10.3 million and we're investing another $3 million into it.

-As a member of the General Partner team, I'm working with the same individuals that I worked with on My Fifth Property.
-I flew out to Phoenix multiple times running due diligence, checking out comps, vetting the business plan/strategy, and connecting with investors.
+As a member of the General Partner team, I flew out to Phoenix multiple times running due diligence, checking out comps, vetting the business plan/strategy, and connecting with investors.

 ***VERY IMPORTANT NOTE: even if I'm bringing in positive cash flow after all my expenses are paid, I'M NOT TOUCHING any of it!
 This income goes toward my next investment and any future expenses.
 I have a day job and side-hustles to cover my lifestyle :)